Using the Pilates principles is part of layering and teaching. Here are a few tips on how to ensure they are embedded into your teaching style.

 The final original principle is flow.
 This relates to how you make each exercise flow and how you make the class as a whole flow.
 Planning your transitions will really help with this, as will layering and teaching towards mixed ability.
 A bad example of flow would be to demonstrate a Push Up and finish with mobility and then demonstrate a ¾ Push Up and expect your clients to follow suit.
 After a rep or two, when it becomes clear that some cannot manage it, offer a lower option and then towards the end offer a higher option.
 You might think that sounds okay.
 It is okay but it’s not great, and it could be so much better.

-Remember that the principles are what make Pilates unique, effective and challenging.
-Without them I don’t know what we would be doing, but it wouldn’t be Pilates!
+Remember that the principles are what makes Pilates unique, effective and challenging.
+Without them, I don’t know what we would be doing, but it wouldn’t be Pilates!